johnstarr-ling/gris-toolkit/README.md

 # GRIS Toolkit

 Welcome to the GRIS toolkit!
 GRIS[^1] is an experimental paradigm where participants drag and drop objects on canvases, where the space between objects denotes some meaningful relationship(s).
-Following the collection of data, researchers have access to the incremental drag-and-drop events (which object moved, when it moved, and where it moved to) and the final locations of all objects on canvases, supporting a number of experimental designs and questions.
+Following the collection of data, researchers have access to the incremental drag-and-drop events (which object moved, when it moved, and where it moved to) and the final locations of all objects at the end of each trial, supporting a number of experimental designs and questions.
 Three demonstrations of GRIS experiments can be found at [this link](https://farm.pcibex.net/r/dxyQEL/).[^2]

 This open-source toolkit builds GRIS experiments for [PC Ibex](https://doc.pcibex.net/).
 Note that some experience with PC Ibex is strongly encouraged (and, arguably, expected), as this toolkit focuses on building GRIS canvases/objects and does not cover all possible customization options available on PC Ibex.